Part 2 of the HashMap lab

 you’ll have two classes,

-The basic goal of extending the SoundBoard
+The basic goal of extending the SoundBoard is to add two GLabels

-and then when each of those GLabel
+and then when each of those GLabels is clicked,

 to play a particular sound effect.

-While we could create the labels and then have a gigantic if
+While we could create the labels and then have a gigantic if statement at the bottom

 that would try to link a label to a sound,

-let’s leverage using a HashMap
+let’s leverage using a HashMap instead.

 In order to help us with this,